Will an electromagnetic pulse (EMP) big enough to knock out all power in the US ever come? Most definitely.

-There is one scenario, though, that’s had a bad rap in times past, but that's very much worth taking seriously: the threat posed by electromagnetic pulses (EMPs).
+Having said that...there is one scenario that’s had a bad rap in times past, but that's very much worth taking seriously: the threat posed by electromagnetic pulses (EMPs).

 Once the domain of hardcore preppers, EMPs have gotten a lot more mainstream attention over the last decade or two.
 If you take emergency preparedness seriously, this is a rising issue you need to know about.